AbalobiSA/Salesforce-Bot/README.md

 **<u>About</u>**

 A python script that automatically changes the passwords of users on the Salesforce site.<br>
-The passwords for each user is set in the <b>accounts.xml</b> file.
+The usernames, passwords and communities for each user is set in the <b>accounts.xml</b> file.

 **<u>Requirements</u>**